 At a minimum, we recommend the setting up of a foundation and one or more companies where it acts as sole shareholder.
 See more on our foundation owned company strategy and why.
 Some or all of these companies could be in different jurisdictions from the Panama foundation depending on what else needs to be accomplished besides just the asset protection.

-The general approach is the more "arm’s length" the set up is from the original owner the safer one will be.
-Therefore a more comprehensive solution could involve the set up of an International Fiduciary Structure and/or involve our professional management and signatory services option which will complete the total distancing of the assets away from their original owner.
+The general approach is the more 'arm’s length' the set up is from the original owner the safer one will be.
+Therefore a more comprehensive solution could involve the set up of an International Fiduciary Structure and/or use our professional management and signatory services option which will give another layer of protection of the assets and give distance from their original owner.

 For protection of liquid assets it is vital to only use countries with strict financial privacy.
 The most effective way in dealing with this is using our multi-jurisdictional approach where one or more structures are set up with a bank account in a different country that has a number of benefits.
 Transfers out of your country first go to a different company bank account and country where they reside for a few months to keep that bank happy.

 Little by little, some or most of the funds can be then forwarded on to another company in a different country or they could go to a separate brokerage account held in another country such as Panama that has strict financial privacy.